SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Next a number of files are generated (.bed, .txt and .wig).

-[line238-256] A .bed file is generated that can be used for visualization of the transposon counts per insertion site.
+[line238-256] A .bed file is generated that can be used for visualization of the read counts per insertion site.
 This contains the information stored in the ‘tncoordinates’ variable.
 This includes the chromosome number and the start position of the reads.
 The end position of the reads is taken as the start position +1 (The end